Why Dental School Prerequisites and Admission Requirements Matter

 How important are letters of recommendation?

-Letters of recommendation are important for dental school applications.
+Letters of recommendation are an important part of the dental school application process.
 They provide insight into your academic abilities, work ethic, and character.
 Choose recommenders who know you well and can speak to your strengths.

 Is it possible to get into dental school with a low GPA?